Skip to main content

 Instructions

-THREE TIERS: depth=0 (FREE): See which markets have edges firing right now, pending bar close, or actively in trades.
+THREE TIERS: depth=0 (FREE — call this first): See which markets have edges firing right now, pending bar close, or actively in trades.
 Markets and status only — no direction, no stats.
 Get a sense of what's live. depth=1 ($0.50): Unlock direction, occurrence count, EV/trade, stop-loss, take-profit, hold horizon, and current entry prices for ALL active edges in one request. depth=2 ($1 per edge, $5 for all): Full methodology — the actual formula, setup code, how the edge was discovered, edge decay analysis, complete performance analytics (Sharpe, drawdown, equity curve, profit factor).
 Machine-readable so any AI can audit the statistical rigor.
 Includes drill-down sections (free after purchase): setup_code, horizons, analytics, occurrences, and view (interactive chart link for your user, 15 min).

 Every edge in this library is Bonferroni-corrected, tested against both zero returns and market baseline, with K-tracking to prevent p-hacking.
 Out-of-sample validated.
 Full transparency.